vkleer/CI_PP1_TD/README.md

 </details>

 ### Structure
-The site is structured in an intuitive way, using common web design conventions.
+The website is structured in an intuitive way, using common web design conventions.
 The navigation bar is sticky with a logo on the left and the links to the right.
 Since it's a one-pager, it's important to have the navigation visible at all times.
 Headings are used hierarchically within their respective sections.
 <br>
 <br>
 The content is split up into clear sections, divided by a parralax image to keep the design interesting.
 Each section is built with a different layout containing several elements.
 <br>
 <br>
-The site consists of five main sections with four sub-sections:
+The website consists of five main sections with four sub-sections:
-- The 'Home' section, introducing users to the site with a hero image and headline, telling users what the site is about
+- The 'Home' section, introducing users to the website with a hero image and headline, telling users what the website is about
 - The 'The Band' section, covering The origin story
 - The 'The Band Members' sub-section, containing a small biography for each band member
 - The 'Greatest Hits' section, containing their greatest hits along with a short description